ramapriyan912001/tp/docs/UserGuide.md

 #### 3.4.5.
 Editing the data file

 AWE data are saved as a JSON file `[JAR file location]/data/awe.json`.
 Advanced users are welcome to update data directly by editing that data file.

+* If the contact details in the JSON file is changed without making the same changes to expenses, AWE will treat the old and new contacts as separate contacts.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**